 There is still time to add to this list – just contact us with your questions and with the topics you’d like our Panel to cover.

-Our Panel will include GCA Council members Rachel Hare owner of Belly Button, Chris Bryan general manager of Second Nature, Darren Cave Commercial Director at UKG, Mark Callaby joint owner of Ohh Deer.
+Our Panel will include GCA Council members Sarah-Jane Porter Head of Licensing at Moonpig, Rachel Hare owner of Belly Button, Adriana Lovesy owner of Mrs Lovesy, Darren Cave Commercial Director at UKG, Mark Callaby joint owner of Ohh Deer, plus specialist experts.

 GCA Council Members will also be available to answer questions on the day.